Norma Rae: Plot

-Management retaliates against the organization efforts, first by rearranging shifts so that workers are doing more work at less pay, and then by posting fliers with racial invective in the hope of dividing white and black workers and diluting the momentum.
-Warshowsky demands Norma copy down the racist flier word for word in order to use it as evidence for government sanctions against her mill.
-When she attempts to transcribe the flier, management attempts to stop her, then fire her on grounds of creating a disturbance, and call the police to remove her from the plant.
+Management retaliates against the unionization efforts, first by rearranging shifts so that workers are doing more work at less pay and then by posting fliers with racial invective in the hope of dividing white and black workers and diluting the momentum.
+Warshowsky demands Norma copy down the racist flier word for word to use it as evidence for government sanctions against her mill.
+When she attempts to transcribe the flier, management tries to stop her, then fires her on the grounds of creating a disturbance and calls the police to remove her from the mill.
 While awaiting the sheriff, Norma Rae takes a piece of cardboard, writes the word "UNION" on it, stands on her work table, and slowly turns to show the sign around the room.
-One by one, the other workers stop their mill machines, and eventually, the entire room becomes silent.
+The other workers stop their mill machines one by one, and eventually, the room becomes silent.
 After all the machines have been switched off, Norma Rae is taken to jail but is freed by Reuben.

-Upon returning home to her family, Norma decides to talk to her children and tell them the story of her life, their questionable parentage, and recent arrest, so that they are prepared for any smears that may come from those hoping to discredit her efforts.
-After a tense exchange with Reuben, Sonny asks her if they have been intimate; she says no, but acknowledges "he's in my head."
-Sonny, in turn, tells her there's no other woman in his head and he will always remain with her.
+Upon returning home to her family, Norma decides to talk to her children and tell them the story of her life, their questionable parentage, and her recent arrest so they are prepared for any smears that may come from those hoping to discredit her efforts.
+After a tense exchange with Reuben, Sonny asks her if they have been intimate; she says no but acknowledges, "he's in my head."
+Sonny, in turn, tells her there's no other woman in his head, and he will always remain with her.

-An election to unionize the factory takes place, with Norma and Reuben listening as best as possible from outside the mill as reporters and TV cameras observe the vote count.
-With a difference shy of 100 votes, the result is a victory for the union.
-Shortly after, Reuben says goodbye to Norma; despite his being smitten with her, they shake hands because he knows she is married and loves her husband, and Reuben heads back to New York.
+An election to unionize the factory occurs.
+Norma and Reuben listen as best as possible from outside the mill as reporters and TV cameras observe the vote count.
+With a difference of just 100 votes, the union wins.
+Shortly after, Reuben says goodbye to Norma; despite being smitten with her, they shake hands because he knows she is married and loves her husband, and Reuben heads back to New York.